 We love statistics – they tell us something concrete, very fast, which fits into our busy everyday lives.

 You can use statistics from case studies and external studies to catch people’s attention.
 When you have caught their attention, try to lead them into your company’s site.

 Keep your followers up to date with your latest news, such as product launches or new services.
 That way, you give them exclusivity, where they get to know things before others.

 Do not be shy to celebrate your company’s success stories and show gratitude to followers and customers for helping you reach your goals.
-The post does not only celebrate your company, but also the employees who are connected to your company.
-It also helps to show future customers and other followers that you are good at the things you are doing.
+The post celebrates not only your company but also the employees who are connected to it.
+This also helps to show future customers and other followers that you are good at the things you are doing.